ECS Toyota Young Investigator Fellowship Rules

 Selection

 On approval by a majority of the Education Committee, the recommendation is forwarded to the subsequent meeting of the ECS Board of Directors for approval.
-If the fellowship subcommittee determines that no suitably qualified candidate has been nominated, or if a majority of the Education Committee does not approve the fellowship subcommittee’s recommendation, the board of directors shall be so informed.
+If the fellowship subcommittee determines that no suitably qualified candidate has been nominated, or if a majority of the Education Committee does not approve the fellowship subcommittee’s recommendation, the Board of Directors shall be so informed.
 If no recommendation is made by the Education Committee, or the Board of Directors does not approve their recommendation, the fellowship for the period under consideration is not granted.

-The fellowship recipient is considered determined upon his/her/their agreement to the requirements governing acceptance, or approval of exceptions to them by the Executive Committee.
+The fellowship recipient is considered determined upon their agreement to the requirements governing acceptance, or approval of exceptions to them by the Executive Committee.
 This is announced in a Society publication distributed to all members at the earliest opportunity, and given appropriate publicity elsewhere.

 Timeline: